Free ATS Resume Checker - Optimize Your Resume for Job Applications

 Simple formatting (no tables or columns) | ATS can easily parse plain text from single-column layouts. |

-Standard section headers | Use common titles like Work Experience , Education , Skills , etc. |
+Standard section headings | Use common titles like Work Experience , Education , Skills , etc. |

-Relevant keywords | Match words from the job description (e.g., "Angular", "CI/CD", "TypeScript"). |
+Relevant keywords from the job ad | Match words from the job description (e.g., "Angular", "CI/CD", "TypeScript"). |

 Bullet points for achievements | Improves readability and keyword scanning. |